nanit/eks_cli/README.md

 1. Creating and accepting a VPC peering connection from your EKS cluster VPC to the old VPC
 2. Setting route tables on both directions to allow communication
-3. Adding an ingress role to SG_ID to accept all communication from your new cluster nodes.
+3. Adding an ingress rule to SG_ID to accept all communication from your new cluster nodes.

 ### Exporting nodegroups to Spotinst